 If you are a beneficial owner whose shares are held of record by a broker, you must instruct the broker how to vote your shares.
 If you do not provide voting instructions, your shares will not be voted on any proposal on which the broker does not have discretionary authority to vote.
 This is called a "broker non-vote."
 In these cases, the broker can register your shares as being present at the Annual Meeting for purposes of determining the presence of a quorum but will not be able to vote on those matters for which specific authorization is required under the rules of NASDAQ.
-For the 2012 meeting, your broker does not have discretionary authority to vote on the election of directors, on the advisory Say-on-Pay vote, or on the stockholder proposal regarding declassification of the Board, without instructions from you, in which case a broker non-vote will occur and your shares will not be voted on these matters.
+For the 2013 meeting, your broker does not have discretionary authority to vote on the election of directors, on the advisory Say-on-Pay vote, on the management proposal to amend the Certificate of Incorporation in order to declassify the Board, or on the stockholder proposal regarding the disclosure of political expenditures, without instructions from you, in which case a broker non-vote will occur and your shares will not be voted on these matters.
 Accordingly, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.